One of the main advantages of using WordPress is that you don’t need to know how to edit code to build a successful online presence.

 - Adding a Google search box

-(Adding scripts to content can help expand your site’s functionality)
+(Adding scripts to your pages can expand your site’s functionality)

-- Adding Code To Your Content Using The Text Editor
+- Adding Simple Code To Your Posts - Manual Method

-- Embedding Code Into Your WordPress Posts Using Plugins
+- Embedding Code Into WordPress Content Using A Plugin

-Note: Remember to back up your files and database before adding any scripts to WordPress.
-If you don’t want to back up your data manually, then use a professional, or use a WordPress backup plugin.
+Note: We recommend backing up your site files and database before adding any scripts to WordPress.
+If you don’t want to do your own backups, then get professional WordPress support services, or use a WordPress backup plugin.

-Learn about a WordPress backup plugin that we recommend using to automate WordPress file and database backups here: Back Up, Duplicate And Protect Your WP Websites And Blogs With Backup Creator Plugin For WordPress
+Learn about a WordPress backup plugin that can fully automate your backup process here: Backup, Clone And Protect Your WordPress Website With Backup Creator Plugin For WP

-You cannot insert code directly into your content via the WordPress visual editor …
+In WordPress, you cannot add code directly into the visual editor …

-You can, however, add simple code to the text editor.
+You can, however, add simple code to WordPress via the text editor.
 To add HTML code to a page or post, do the following:

-First, source or create your HTML code.
-You can use an online HTML editor (e.g. search online for “Free Online WYSIWYG HTML Editor“) or use HTML cheat sheets …
+First, locate or create the HTML code you want to add to your content.
+You can use a simple HTML editor (e.g. search online for “Free Online HTML Editor WYSIWYG“) or use an HTML cheat sheet …

-(You can use a free online HTML editor or HTML templates to create your HTML code.
+(Use a web-based HTML editor or HTML templates to create your HTML code.
 Source: HTML-Online.com)

 Highlight and copy your code to the clipboard …

-(Highlight and copy all of the code to your clipboard)
+(Highlight and copy your code to the clipboard)

-Next, open your page or post and select the exact spot where you want your code to appear.
-Create a blank line and add a placeholder (e.g. @@@@@) to mark the location where you want your script to appear …
+Next, open your post or page and in the Visual Editor, create a blank line and add a placeholder (e.g. @@@@@) to mark the location where you want your script to appear …

-(Add a placeholder to mark the spot where you want your code to display in your content)
+(Add a placeholder to mark the location where you would like your code to display in your content)